 When you’ve interviewed as many people as I have, this answer is stock standard, and usually accompanied by a few ‘ahhs’, ‘umms’ and false starts.
 Not exactly impressive, and not giving the impression you’ve given this a great deal of thought.
 Sure, it tells me what you think I want to hear, without being too committed to one direction, but it leads me to one question: if this is how you go about planning your career, is this how you would go about running a department?

 #1 Tailor it to the role you’re interviewing for: imagine a ‘future you’

 The fact is, not many of us do have clear career plans.
 We might have an idea of an end goal, but rigorous, self-directed career planning, although advised, is rarely done.
 Most of us rely on the organisation we work with to define this for us.
 If this is you, and you don’t have a clear ambition, what you need to do is imagine a ‘future you’ within the context of the role you are interviewing for.
 What have they told you about career progression, or the people you’d be reporting to?
 Is there a career path already defined you could use to shape your answer?
 If it’s a flat organisation, with not much room for upwards progression, what potential lateral moves could you make?
-Is there a particular area within financial services, or outside of financial services, that you don’t have experience in and would like to develop skills in?
+Is there a particular area within asset management and financial services, or outside of asset management and financial services, that you don’t have experience in and would like to develop skills in?